BigBigDoudou/otoroshi/README.md

   property :quantity, Integer
 end

-# Those examples will raise an Otoroshi::WrontTypeError
+# Those examples raise an Otoroshi::WrontTypeError
 # with message: ":quantity is not an instance of Integer"
 Example.new
 Example.new(quantity: 1.5)